 Infant school covers education from zero to six years.
-It is not compulsory and is made up of two stages: the first, from 0-3, and the second, from 3-6.
+It is not compulsory and comprises two stages: the first, from 0-3, and the second, from 3-6.
 It is free of charge in public schools and assisted private schools.
 Most children start their schooling at the second stage (3-6 years old).
-Infant school focuses on teaching children environmental, social and personal values as well as activities that develop their mental and physical abilities.
+Infant school focuses on teaching children environmental, social and personal values and activities that develop their mental and physical abilities.

 Primary education (Educación primaria) and Compulsory Secondary Education (Educación Secundaria Obligatoria)

-Primary education and Compulsory Secondary Education are basic and obligatory in Spain.
-Primary education covers from 6-12 years old and Compulsory Secondary Education from 12-16 years old.
+Primary education and Compulsory Secondary Education are obligatory in Spain.
+Primary education covers 6-12 years old and Compulsory Secondary Education from 12-16 years old.
 It is free in public schools and state-assisted private schools.
-However, textbooks and materials are not free and are to be bought by the parents.
+However, textbooks and materials are not free; the parents buy them.

 The core curriculum in compulsory secondary education is generally Maths, geography, history, physical education, Spanish language and literature, and a foreign language.
-Optional subjects include a second foreign language, technology, music, natural and social sciences, etc. In private schools and state-subsidized private schools, students may also study a subject called Religión (Catholic religion).
-In private and state-subsidized private schools (colegios concertados) students generally wear a uniform.
+Optional subjects include a second foreign language, technology, music, natural and social sciences, etc. In private schools and state-subsidised private schools, students may also study a subject called Religión (Catholic religion).
+In addition, students generally wear uniforms in private and state-subsidised private schools (colegios concertados).

-Secondary education (Educación Secundaria) is comprised of the Compulsory Secondary Education and Further Secondary Education, which in turn is divided into Baccalaureate (2 years), Intermediate Professional Training in Fine Arts and Design, Intermediate Vocational Training and Intermediate Sports Training.
+Secondary education (Educación Secundaria) comprises Compulsory Secondary Education and Further Secondary Education, divided into Baccalaureate (2 years), Intermediate Professional Training in Fine Arts and Design, Intermediate Vocational Training and Intermediate Sports Training.

 Higher education (Educación superior)

 Higher education in Spain is comprised of University Education, Higher Level Vocational Training and Higher Arts Education.